gt-c/Simple-Discord.js-Command-Handler/README.md

 - `attempts` The amount of times the user is able to fail the filter before having the prompt cancelled.
 Defaults to `10`.
 You can set this to `0` or `Infinity` for infinite attempts permitted.

 Note: Setting the `time` option to Infinity is strongly disadvised, as it can cause confusion for the user, and may also cause the promise to never be [garbage collected](https://blog.codeship.com/understanding-garbage-collection-in-node-js/) if the prompt is never fulfilled.

+<a id="prompt-class"></a>

+### Class: Prompt
+An instance of this is created whenever Call#prompt is called successfully and then added to handler#prompts and removed once the prompt is finished.
+All parameters translate directly into properties.

+Parameters:
+- `user`
+- `channel`
+- `options`
+- `resolve`
+- `reject`

+Properties (when instantiated):
+- `user` The user the prompt is based around.
+- `channel` The channel the prompt is in.
+- `options` The options of the prompt.
+[See here](#prompt-options).
+- `resolve` The function to resolve the promise.
+- `reject` The function to reject the promise.
+- `ended` Whether or not the prompt has been ended.
+- `attempts` The amount of attempts the user has made to complete the prompt.
+- `values` A [Collection](https://discord.js.org/#/docs/main/stable/class/Collection) resembling the [Message](https://discord.js.org/#/docs/main/stable/class/Message) objects collected by the prompt.

+Functions (when instantiated):
+- `addInput(message)` Adds a message object to the values if it passes the filter provided, otherwise calling the correct function provided.
+- `end(reason)` Ends the prompt for whatever reason, rejecting the promise if an unsuccessful completion.